QubesOS/qubes-doc/developer/debugging/test-bench.md

 Because of the above reason, some additional configurations need to be done to your testing environment.
 This can be done in an automated manner with the help of the [Salt](/doc/salt) configuration that provisions the [automated testing environment](/doc/automated-tests/).

-The following commands should work for you, but do keep in mind that the provisioning scripts are designed for [openQA environment](https://openqa.qubes-os.org/) and not your specific local testing system.
+The following commands should work for you, but do keep in mind that the provisioning scripts are designed for the [openQA environment](https://openqa.qubes-os.org/) and not your specific local testing system.
 Run the following in `dom0`:

    ```
    # For future reference the following commands are an adaptation of